-As a participant in the global community, we recognize the impact we have on the communities in which our employees, customers, suppliers and other stakeholders live and work.
-By living our core values - integrity, commitment, and innovation - continuously through our actions in the way we conduct business and interact with our stakeholders, we uphold our commitment to be a responsible corporate citizen and positive contributor to our global community.
-We adhere to responsible and ethical business practices and we strive to contribute back to our communities.
+As a participant in the global community, the Company recognizes the impact it has on the communities in which its employees, customers, suppliers and other stakeholders live and work.
+By living our core values - integrity, commitment, and innovation - continuously through our actions in the way the Company conducts business and interacts with its stakeholders, the Company upholds its commitment to be a responsible corporate citizen and positive contributor to our global community.
+The Company adheres to responsible and ethical business practices and strives to contribute back to its communities.

-The Company is committed to a safe and healthy workplace for all our employees.
-We value diversity and inclusion as it contributes to our competitiveness in the global marketplace.
+The Company is committed to a safe and healthy workplace for all our employees and values diversity and inclusion as it contributes to its competitiveness in the global marketplace.
 The Company is dedicated to ensuring that our employees, customers and suppliers are treated with dignity and respect.
-In addition to compliance with applicable laws and regulations of the countries in which we operate, we also look for opportunities to contribute to the well-being of the communities which we serve.
+In addition to compliance with applicable laws and regulations of the countries in which the Company operates, we also look for opportunities to contribute to the well-being of the communities which we serve.